MuCo: Publishing Microdata with Privacy Preservation through Mutual Cover: The MuCo Model

-In addition, the partition has to follow certain principles to protect sensitive values.
-If similar records in the same QI group do not carry enough different sensitive values, their sensitive values may be disclosed with high probability.
-We introduce $l$-diverse partition to prevent the problem as far as possible\footnote{The partition can comply with other principle according to actual demand, such as $t$-closeness.}.

-\begin{definition}[$l$-Diverse Partition] A partition is $l$-diverse, if for each QI group, the proportion of each sensitive value is at most $1/l$. \end{definition}

-After dividing tuples into QI groups, the mutual cover technique calculates random output tables in each QI group and generates random QI values to replace the original QI values according to the random output tables.
+Given a set of tuples, MuCo partitions the tuples into groups, calculates a random output table on each QI attribute inside each group, and generates random values to replace the original QI values according to the random output tables.
 The formalization is as follows.

-\begin{definition}[Random Output Table] A random output table contains the probabilities of how likely the records output corresponding random values.
-Suppose that a QI group includes $m$ tuples $\{t_{1}, t_{2}, \cdots, t_{m}\}$, and the output values are represented as $\{v_{1}, v_{2}, \cdots, v_{n}\}$.
+\begin{definition}[Random Output Table] A random output table contains the probabilities that the records output the corresponding QI values.
+Suppose that a group includes $m$ tuples $\{t_{1}, t_{2}, \cdots, t_{m}\}$, and the output values are represented as $\{v_{1}, v_{2}, \cdots, v_{n}\}$.
 The random output table forms a $m \times n$ matrix

 where $p_{ij}$ represents the probability that $t_{i}$ carries $v_{j}$, such that

 where $v^{i}_{output}$ denotes the random output value for $t_{i}$.
 Moreover, we also have

 and